 Does a flight review have to be done under a Part 141 or Part 142 operator?

 Yes, if the review includes training.
-CASA strongly encourages pilot to include training within their flight reviews.
+CASA strongly encourages pilots to include training within their flight reviews.

 Want to know more?